addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-12-netconf-cli-server-communication.md

      }
 ```

 The next step is to generate topology and start *qeneth*.
-After that it is only left to set some IP addresses to the TAP interface and to Infix instance:
+It is only left to set some IP addresses to the TAP interface and to Infix instance:

 ```
      ~/host-net$ qeneth generate && qeneth start